Avaje Config

 List and Set

-We can also return configuration values as List or Set of String, int and long.
+We can also return configuration values as a List/Set of String, int, long.

 Function